PierreOnn/NN-and-CAE/README.md

 Besides **NeuralNetwork.py** with *sweeps*, another python file **NNtest.py** was created to illustrate the working of the architecture.
-NNtest.py represents a pre-defined configuration of the learning rate and number of epochs and computes the corresponding training accuracy.
+NNtest.py represents a predefined configuration of the learning rate and number of epochs and computes the corresponding training accuracy.

 ### NNtest.py